Skip to main content

 • Check with your insurance provider to learn more about your annual deductible and determine which services your plan covers.

-Most health insurance plans cover preventative care services — such as immunizations, mammograms, and colonoscopies — regardless of whether or not you’ve met your annual deductible.
-However, once you’ve paid your deductible, which depends on your specific plan, your insurance company will help you pay for additional medical services.
+Meeting your health insurance deductible means you’ve paid enough out of pocket for your plan to start sharing the cost of your care.
+Most health insurance plans cover preventive care services — such as immunizations, mammograms, and colonoscopies — regardless of whether you’ve met your annual deductible.
+Your deductible depends on your specific plan.
+But once you’ve paid your deductible, your insurance will help you pay for additional medical services.

-For example, if you have a $3,000 deductible, you’ll have to pay the first $3,000 worth of medical expenses before your insurance plan kicks in.
-After you’ve met your deductible, you will have access to several medical services for a significantly lower out-of-pocket amount, because you will only have to pay copays or coinsurance.
+For example, if you have a $3,000 deductible, you’ll pay the first $3,000 worth of medical expenses before your insurance plan kicks in.
+After meeting your deductible, you’ll have access to several medical services for a much lower out-of-pocket amount.
+This is because you’ll have to pay copays or coinsurance only.

 How health insurance works after you meet your deductible

-After you meet your deductible, your insurance will help you pay for healthcare services that are covered under your plan.
+After you meet your deductible, your insurance will help you pay for covered healthcare services.
 But you may have to pay coinsurance or copays, depending on your health plan.

 For example, if you have a 20% coinsurance and a medical service costs $2,000, you would be responsible for paying $400.
 Your insurance company would cover the remaining $1,600.

-A copayment is a fixed amount that you pay for medication or specific services before or after you meet your deductible.
-For instance, you may have a $10 copay for generic medications or a $20 copay for visits with your healthcare provider.
+A copay is a fixed amount that you pay for services before or after you meet your deductible.
+For instance, you may have a $10 copay for generic prescription medications or a $20 copay for visits with a healthcare professional.

 Here are nine ways to take advantage of your healthcare benefits after you meet your deductible and before it resets.